Cochrane Street

 Cochrane Street (閣麟街) is a hilly street between Queen's Road Central and the junction with Gage Street and Lyndhurst Terrace in Central, Hong Kong.
-The whole street hosts the Central–Mid-Levels escalators.
+The Central–Mid-Levels escalators run along the entire length of the street.

 Name

-The street was named after Thomas John Cochrane, a Rear Admiral of Second in Command (1842–44) and commander-in-chief (1844–46) in East Indies and China Station of Royal Navy.
-At the time, he stayed in Hong Kong.
+The street is named after Thomas John Cochrane, a Royal Navy commander of the East Indies and China Station during the First Opium War.
+He later became its Commander-in-Chief following his promotion to the rank of Rear Admiral in November 1841.

 History

-The street is near the Central Market across the Queen's Road.
-Cochrane Street was at the build-up area of Cantonese residents.
-It was re-zoned in 1844 under the administration of Henry Pottinger to improve the hygiene condition of water supply.
-The Cantonese residents was later removed to Tai Ping Shan area.
+Cochrane Street was initially inhabited by Cantonese residents.
+Works were undertaken in 1844 under the Pottinger administration to improve the sanitary quality of the water supply.
+The Cantonese residents were later relocated to the Tai Ping Shan area.

-At about 11pm on 14 August 1901, two houses at No. 32 and 34 of Cochrane Street collapsed suddenly, claiming 43 lives.
+At about 11pm on 14 August 1901, two houses at No. 32 and 34 Cochrane Street collapsed suddenly, claiming 43 lives.

-Features

-The street runs uphill and many restaurants are on this street.